Best Essential Oils for Glowing Skin

-Step 2.
-With the backs of your hands, gently tap the skin around the jaw-line and underneath the chin to stimulate the skin cells.
+- Step 2.
+With the backs of your hands, gently tap the skin around the jawline and underneath the chin to stimulate the skin cells.

-Step 3.
-Apply small circular movements to the chin area, using your thumbs, this will tine, help circulation and eliminate toxins.
+- Step 3.
+Apply small circular movements to the chin area using your thumbs; this will tine, help circulation and eliminate toxins.

-Step 5.
-With your fingertips, press along the top of the cheekbones and massage outward upto the temples to release toxins.
+- Step 5.
+With your fingertips, press along the top of the cheekbones and massage outward up to the temples to release toxins.

-Step 6.
+- Step 6.
 With the middle fingers, apply pressure to points above the bridge of the nose and underneath the eyebrows.
-Hold for 5 seconds and smooth across from the inner to the outer corners of the eyebrows and continue up to the temples.
+Hold for 5 seconds and smooth across from the inner to the outer corners of the eyebrows, and continue up to the temples.

-Step 7.
+- Step 7.
 To relieve tension, apply firm pressure at either side of the temples, and rotate backward.

-Step 8.
+- Step 8.
 Stroke up the forehead to the hairline with the palms of the hands, smoothing out fine lines.

-Skin needs to be fed and nourished inside and out.
-Healthy diet can keep the body in shape but to keep skin in peak condition it needs to have a ready supply of valuable vitamins and minerals.
-Many factors can drain the body of this valuable resource- canned and over processed foods, caffeine, alcohol, nicotine, sunlight, central heating, carbon monoxide and habitual drug taking.
-The effects of these can build up and attack the skin so from time to time you need to give it a break.
+Never forget to feed your skin with a proper and healthy diet- Skin needs to be fed and nourished inside and out.
+A healthy diet can keep the body in shape, but to keep skin in peak condition, it needs to have a ready supply of valuable vitamins and minerals.
+Many factors can drain the body of this valuable resource- canned and over-processed foods, caffeine, alcohol, nicotine, sunlight, central heating, carbon monoxide, and habitual drug-taking.
+The effects of these can build up and attack the skin, so from time to time, you need to give it a break.
 A one-day fruit and vegetable diet is an excellent regime to adopt once a month to cleanse your body and give a boost to your system.
-Essential oils can be used on a daily basis to nourish the skin.
-Use a 1 percent blend of essential oil to carrier oil for the face and a 3 percent blend for the body for an effective treatment.
-Since skin is the largest organ of the body, do take care of it in a larger manner.
-Apart from the benefits of essential oils on skin there are more benefits of essential oils on hair such as these essential oils can reduce hair fall.
+Essential oils can be used daily to nourish the skin.
+Use a 1 percent blend of essential oil to a carrier oil for the face and a 3 percent blend for the body for an effective treatment.
+Since skin is the largest organ of the body, take care of it in a larger manner.
+Apart from the benefits of essential oils on the skin, there are more benefits of essential oils on the hair, such as these essential oils can reduce hair fall.